library(liver)

 Multiple R-squared: 0.2015, Adjusted R-squared: 0.1977

-Polynomial regression enhances linear models by allowing for flexible, curved fits.
-However, choosing the appropriate degree is critical: too low may underfit, while too high may overfit.
-More advanced methods, such as splines and generalized additive models, provide further flexibility with better control over complexity.
-These techniques are discussed in Chapter 7 of An Introduction to Statistical Learning with Applications in R (Gareth et al. 2013).
+Polynomial regression thus offers a natural extension of linear regression when non-linear patterns are present.
+At the same time, careful selection of the polynomial degree remains essential to avoid overfitting.
+More flexible approaches, such as splines and generalized additive models, provide additional control over model complexity and are discussed in Chapter 7 of An Introduction to Statistical Learning with Applications in R (Gareth et al. 2013).

-In the next sections, we will explore model validation and diagnostic techniques that help assess reliability and guide model improvement.
+In the following sections, we turn to diagnostic and validation techniques that help assess the reliability of regression models and guide further refinement.

 10.11 Diagnosing and Validating Regression Models